sbancuz/Appunti/Kernel memory.md

 void *kmalloc(size_t size, int flags);
 ```

 This is the most common, and it's used as a general purpose allocator for small chunks of memory.
 Normally the operation can sleep unless `GFP_ATOMIC` is set, so one has to be careful to not call this is outside of process context.
 Use `GFP_KERNEL` for normal use or `GFP_USER` if it's a userspace mapping.
+It uses the slab allocator to access physical memory.

 ```c
 void *get_zeroed_page(unsigned int flags);